jpallent/roco222/journal.md

 * once connected to the arduino the led blinks when the motor is spun

 * when we connected the incremental encoder to the motor we had a few problems, one of which was when we provided power to the motor the encoder seemed to detect movement even when it was pointing away from the encoder disk.
+We believe that this is due to noise from the electronics after testing on an ocillascope we could see that there was indead alot of noise causing it to read values. we tried connecting all the grounds but this did not help . we then tried adding a decoupling capacitor accross the motor terminals this ...... (add more)

 p4
 --